intarchboard/draft-protocol-maintenance/draft-iab-protocol-maintenance.md

 principle to be instrumental in the success of the Internet as well as the design of interoperable protocols in general.

+As described above, the robustness principle can be interpreted in three different ways:

+Robustness to software defects:

+: No software is perfect, and failures can lead to unexpected behavior.
+Well-designed software strives to be resilient to such issues, whether they occur in the local software, or in other software that we are receiving from.
+In particular, it is critical for software to gracefully recover from these issues without aborting unrelated processing.

+Robustness to attacks:

+: Since not all actors on the Internet are benevolent, networking software needs to be resilient to input that is intentionally crafted to cause unexpected consequences.
+For example, software must ensure that invalid input doesn't allow the sender to access data that it would otherwise not be allowed to.

+Robustness to the unexpected:

+: It can be possible for an implementation to receive inputs that the specification did not prepare it for.
+This interpretation covers the scenario where a specific input is explicitly defined to be faulty (or if there is ambiguity in the specification regarding whether the input is valid), but where the specification does not explicitly specify how to react to that input.
+In this case, the robustness principle advocates that the implementation tolerate the faulty input and silently discard it.

+While the first two interpretations above are understood to be correct and beneficial, the third interpretation is no longer considered best practice in all scenarios.
+The rest of this document uses the term "robustness principle" to refer to this third interpretation.

-Time and experience shows that negative consequences to interoperability accumulate over time if implementations apply the robustness principle.
-This problem originates from an assumption implicit in the principle that it is not possible to effect change in a system the size of the Internet.
-Application of the robustness principle first requires an assumption that changes to existing implementations are not presently feasible.
+Time and experience shows that negative consequences to interoperability accumulate over time if implementations silently accept faulty input.
+This problem originates from an assumption implicit in the robustness principle that it is not possible to effect change in a system the size of the Internet.
+Application of the principle first requires an assumption that changes to existing implementations are not presently feasible.

 Many problems that the robustness principle was intended to solve can instead be better addressed by active maintenance.
 Active protocol maintenance is